damianooldoni/notes/_posts/2024-01-30-LifewatchBiodiversityDay.md

 The paradox of fresh water (FW).
 An outstanding diversity in such a restricted habitat:

 The need for DATA:¨**quantitative estimates** of FW biological diversity for conservation purposes.
-You cannot adequately what you don't know.
+You cannot adequately know what you don't know.

 FW is a macro category as we have several different FW ecosystems.